franciscoengenheiro/concurrent-problem-sets/README.md

   for more tasks to be delegated to them that the executor is shutting down, and they should clear the queue of tasks and terminate if no more work is available.
+- In this call, a signal is sent to all the threads waiting for the executor to shut down if the number of active worker threads is already **zero**.
+  Such signal is needed since there's not a last worker thread to signal the other threads waiting for the executor to shut down.

 `awaitTermination`:

 - **Paths** - The thread can take two major paths when calling this method:
     - the thread pool has already terminated, and as such, the thread returns `true` immediately (***fast-path***).
-    - the thread pool hasn't terminated yet, and as such, the thread passively awaits for the thread pool to terminate (
+    - the thread pool hasn't terminated yet, and as such, the thread passively awaits for it to terminate (***wait-path***).
-      ***wait-path***).
 - **Giving-up** - While waiting, a thread can *give-up* on the executor shutdown operation if:
-    - the thread willing-to-wait timeout expires and returns `false`.
+    - the thread _willing-to-wait_ timeout expires and returns `false`.
 - **Additional notes**:
     - the thread is interrupted while waiting and throws an `InterruptedException`.
     - a thread that specifies a timeout of *zero* will not wait for the executor to shut down and will return `false`